RubenSystems/Workshops/week_1/README.md

 - Neural Nets
 - Deep Learning
 - Using Tensorflow.js
+- Practical experience with machine learning

-## Project
+## Projects
-We will be developing a realestate startup called RealPrice.
-RealPrice uses machine learning to predict housing prices in cali.
-We can then offer instant quotes on house prices and sell them for more then we bought them.
+- Basic Neural Networks
+- Neural networks with real data
+- Deploying neural networks

 #### Stages

 ***Day 1***
+- Ensure environment works on everybody's computer
-- Learn how neural networks work
+- Learn neural network terminology (activation funcs, batch sizes, learning rates, training, testing, etc)
+- Use the tensorflow sandbox to show all new stuff in action

 ***Day 2***
-- Get a dataset and preprocess the data
+- Learn about neural networks with examples
+- Try with basic polynomial regression and classififcation
+- See how different things affect neural networks (like above + ann structure (density and number of layers))

 ***Day 3***
-- Create a Neural Network
+- Create a neural network on real data
+- Analysing the real data
+- Analysing the neural network
+- Creating predictions on the data

 ***Day 4***
-- Make a fronted for our business
+- Deploying the model
+- Exporting model to a savable format
+- Using the model in a website

 ***Day 5***
 - Finish everything off
+- Time for questions